ScrapeGraphAI-100k: Dataset for Schema-Constrained LLM Generation

 \section{Metric Correlations}

 The correlation structure of dataset metrics (Figure~\ref{fig:correlation_matrix}) reveals three findings with practical implications for extraction system design.
 First, schema complexity metrics exhibit near-perfect multicollinearity: keys, elements, cyclomatic complexity, and composite score correlate at $r \geq 0.98$, indicating that key count alone suffices as a complexity proxy for most applications.
-Second, validation success shows consistent negative correlations with all complexity measures ($r = -0.15$ to $-0.20$), confirming that schema complexity directly predicts extraction failure risk—a pattern exploitable for adaptive prompting or model selection.
+For downstream stratification we recommend reporting key count as the primary complexity axis and treating element count, cyclomatic complexity, and composite score as redundant, depth is weakly correlated and worth reporting alongside key count.
+Second, validation success shows consistent negative correlations with all complexity measures ($r = -0.15$ to $-0.20$), confirming that schema complexity directly predicts extraction failure risk a pattern exploitable for adaptive prompting or model selection.
 Third, execution time correlates negligibly with schema complexity ($r \approx 0.02$) and only weakly with response size ($r = 0.06$), suggesting that latency in LLM-based extraction is dominated by factors outside schema structure (e.g., API overhead, content length, model inference).
 These patterns enable practitioners to use lightweight complexity estimates for task routing while focusing optimization efforts on non-schema bottlenecks.